cornerstonejs/cornerstone3D/packages/docs/docs/migrationGuides.md

 if you plan to leave the page, this will destroy all elements.

-The ELEMENT_DISABLED event contains just a reference to the canvas element which is now disabled, and related UIDs.
+The ELEMENT_DISABLED event contains just a reference to the canvas element which is now disabled, and related IDs.

 ```js
 eventDetail: {